tonyjzhou/stock/README.md

 ## What?

 ### Todo
-* Keep track of the list of companies that I have already filtered in the past 12 months
+* Keep track of the list of companies that have already been processed in the past 12 months
-  * Create a stateful design
+  * ~~Create a stateful design~~
   * Implement the stateful design
 * Add a comparison between similar stocks in Strong business tester
 * Develop a guru stock idea notebook